Zubr (special police force): History

 Operation OMON “Zubr”, carried out on December 21, 2008 in Vladivostok, during which fighters of the Moscow Region unit urgently deployed by aviation dispersed a rally of motorists who made a round dance around the New Year tree.
 Interior Ministry officials explained that the stay of the Moscow Region unit in Vladivostok “was dictated not so much by the complexity of the situation in the city as by the tasks of training fighters”.

 In 2009, an organized criminal group was identified in the Moscow Region consisting of former and current members of the Zubr riot police, who engaged in kidnappings of people to extort of large sums of money.
 In October 2011, the materials of the criminal case were sent to the court of Vidnoye, Moscow Region.

 Five Zubr members were awarded Heroes of Russia (two posthumously), and 95 received Knights of the Order of Courage.

 In January 2011, in accordance with the Decree of the President of the Russian Federation “On Additional Measures to Ensure the Law and Order,” the Zubr OMON and the Lynx Special Forces Detachment became part of the Special Purpose Center for Rapid Response and Aviation Forces of the Ministry of Internal Affairs of Russia (TsSN OR).
-June 22, 2011 A. Ivanin, a major general of police, headed of the Special Purpose Center of the Rapid Response and Aviation Forces of the Ministry of Internal Affairs of the Russian Federation until 2012, when he was dismissed by decree of President Vladimir Putin.
+On June 22, 2011 then-Russian President Medvedev awarded A. Ivanin, a major general of police, the title of Head of the Special Purpose Center of the Rapid Response and Aviation Forces of the Ministry of Internal Affairs of the Russian Federation.
+He served this post until 2012, when he was dismissed by decree of President Vladimir Putin.

 In April 2013, members of the Zubr OMON were sent to Belgorod, where they took part in operational-search measures to detain the "Belgorod shooter", Sergey Pomazun.